 They’ve certainly got the songs.
 Anastasia, for instance.
 That one’s a festival closer by any and all measures.
 It’s not the only one in their arsenal, either.
 Whenever they release an album, it makes the annual top ten lists every time.

 Here’s another one that is almost impossible to argue with.
 Surprisingly, it’s the only “supergroup” on the list.
 Even more surprisingly, these guys have only released an EP so far.

 Who are they?

 You all remember Rage Against The Machine, right?
 Definite festival headliners.
-Replace Zak De La Rocha with Public Enemy’s Chuck D and DJ Lord and Cypress Hill’s B-Real, light the blue touchpaper with the current political climate in the US, UK and all around Europe and stand well back.
+Replace Zak De La Rocha with Public Enemy’s Chuck D and DJ Lord and Cypress Hill’s B-Real, light the blue touchpaper, and with the current political climate in the US, UK and all around Europe, stand well back.